amoffat/powerset/README.md

 fits in nicely with `powerset.Callback`.

 The basic idea is that we'll represent our n-by-n board grid cells as integers and examine the powerset of the cells.
 If a cell is included in a set, it has a queen on it, otherwise it doesn't.
-A brute force search would take 2^(n\*n) steps just to search the solution space for all possible arrangements.
+A brute force search would have to visit (2^(n\*n-1))-1 nodes just to search the solution space for all possible arrangements.
 Fortunately, by backtracking when we immediately find an invalid solution, we can skip out on the vast majority of nodes.
 On an 8x8 sized board, the number of nodes we actually examine is only 1,849,097, while the number of nodes we skip is 18,446,744,073,707,702,518.

+We'll choose to backtrack up to the parent node whenever `valid()` is false.
+We'll also yield board results on the output channel when the number of queens on the board matches n.

 ```go
 package main